whoschek/bzfs/README.md

 * Can be strict or told to be tolerant of runtime errors.
 * Automatically resumes ZFS send/receive operations that have been interrupted by network hiccups or other intermittent failures, via efficient 'zfs receive -s' and 'zfs send -t'.
+* Similarly, can be told to automatically retry snapshot delete operations.
+* Parametrizable retry logic.
 * Multiple bzfs processes can run in parallel.
 If multiple processes attempt to write to the same destination dataset simultaneously this is detected and the operation can be auto-retried safely.
 * A job that runs periodically declines to start if the same previous periodic job is still running without